Brad Pitt Reportedly ‘Mentally And Physically’ Strained, Losing Weight After Angelina Jolie Divorce

 “I am very saddened by this, but what matters most now is the well-being of our kids.
 I kindly ask the press to give them the space they deserve during this challenging time,” read the statement.
 He has not addressed the public about his divorce since, other than in joint statements with his now-ex.

 It’s no secret that Brad Pitt has had a rough few months.
-Going through a divorce is really hard and when children are involved, it’s that much worse.
+Going through a divorce is really hard, and when children are involved, it’s that much worse.

 As previously reported by the Inquisitr, Brad Pitt is supposedly dating actress Kate Hudson.
-The two have managed to keep their alleged relationship very quiet but sources say that Kate couldn’t help but gush about Brad to her pals at a Golden Globes’ after party.
+The two have managed to keep their alleged relationship very quiet, but sources say that Kate couldn’t help but gush about Brad to her pals at a Golden Globes’ after party.
 Hudson is very fit and enjoys working out (she even has her own line of workout clothing called Fabletics), so maybe Brad has been getting into pilates — who knows?!

 Regardless of Brad Pitt’s “noticeable” weight loss, the actor appeared to be having a really nice time at the charity event.
 According to People Magazine, the actor was “upbeat” as he mingled.
 It may be important to note that this was one of the first public appearances that Pitt has made since becoming single.
 He is slowly getting himself acclimated to life as a bachelor again — going to events without his wife on his arm and what have you.